 By now, you must have noticed that I’ve really gone off track from Steve Jobs to just Apple.
 But through these products, I started realizing how the visionary behind them had a mindset that I wanted to adhere to – and I did.
 I believed in the philosophy that I could read by using his products, listening to his amazing Stanford address, and just generally knowing about his attitude in life and how it progressively changed ever so slightly.
 I learned some of the following:

 - Keep life simple.
 There’s not enough time for complications.
 Like how Steve viewed design.
 If it made things complicated, you’re doing it wrong.
 If you make your life complicated, you’re doing it wrong.

 - Death is inevitable.
 It’s a fact, a reality that we all face but aren’t prepared for or keep in mind when making decisions.
 You’re not going to come back again so make the best use of it.

 - It doesn’t matter what people think.
 100 people = 1,000 opinions.
-It’s how your represent yourself.
-People might hate you for what you are but eventually they will realize how valuable you are and what difference you make.
+It’s how you represent yourself.
+People might hate you for what you are but eventually, they will realize how valuable you are and what difference you make.
 It takes time but it eventually happens.
 Just be yourself.

 - Love your family.
 They’re the most precious beings in your life.

 And many more.
 I learned a lot and owe a lot to Steve Jobs.
 It wasn’t just the gadgets that make me admire him.
 It’s a whole different level of personal inspiration that makes some of what I am today.